 5. Crying as Part of Healing

-Crying is an essential part of the healing process, at least for me because it allowed me to pour out all my pain through my tears.
+Crying is an essential part of the healing process, at least for me because it allows me to pour out all my pain through my tears.
 It’s a healthy way to release pent-up emotions and let go of the pain.

 I used to be ashamed of crying, especially in front of others.
 But I learned that crying is a natural response to emotional pain, and it actually helps in the journey of self-love after a breakup.